Waza National Park: Wildlife

 The mammal population in the park is one of the largest in central West Africa.
 There are 30 species of mammals in the park.
 Some of the species of interest from the conservation angle are the red-fronted gazelle (Gazella rufifrons) (VU), whose population is on the rise, and the korrigum (Damaliscus lunatus korrigum) (VU), which is stable.
 The endangered African bush elephant, which feeds in the Vachellia seyal shrublands, creates conflicts even with farmers located far away.

 Since 2005, the protected area is considered a Lion Conservation Unit.

 Waza National Park harbours a dwindling lion population.
 In 2010, 14–21 lions were estimated to survive.
 Waza National Park is also home for one of the last populations of the Kordofan giraffe (G. c. antiquorum).

 Kob antelope have increased to 5000 in the 1990s since a strong decline in the 1980s.
 Other large ungulates are warthog and roan.
 Ostriches have been recorded.
 Elephants congregate at Mare aux Éléphants, a famous watering hole.
-Other species noted are hartebeest, tsessebe, olive baboon, patas and vervet monkey, leopard, cheetah and nocturnal aardvark.
+Other species noted are hartebeest, korrigum, olive baboon, patas and vervet monkey, leopard, cheetah and nocturnal aardvark.

 Amphibians include the eponymous frog Kassina wazae and Waza toad Bufo wazae, the latter now included in Sclerophrys xeros.